kachayev/riak-pipe-workshop/README.md

 * v4.0 - [todo] Simplest web-based interface for `github` module calls

-Licence
+License
 -------

 **MIT**

-For more information, see LICENCE file.
+For more information, see LICENSE file.